 From the special dining spots to superb street food and easy-going, accessible wraps and salads, here’s our round-up of 10 of the best Greek places Sydney has to offer.

 One of the jewels in the Greek crown of Sydney, The Apollo is high-end Greek finery served in warm, atmospheric surroundings.
 It’s all dim lighting and moody music and a great place to enjoy an intimate date night.
 Kicked off by chef Jonathan Barthelmess and restauranteur Sam Christie back in 2012, it packs all the Greek specialities you would expect like oven-baked lamb and charcoal chicken with yoghurt but in a more refined, occasional fashion.
-The saganaki cheese with honey and oregano—a hot frying pan of melting cheese and honey—has become one of Sydney's most beloved dishes.
+The saganaki cheese with honey and oregano—a hot frying pan of melting cheese and honey—has become one of Sydney's most beloved dishes. @rishijadolli says the saganaki is the go while @heididehaas says the taramasalata is the true king here.

 This place is better than it has any right to be.
 Away from the main action of Enmore Road, Barzaari crafts this instantly Greek experience with mindblowing dishes packed full of flavour and succulent as hell.
-It’s simple, unassuming food that just pops when you bite down and draws inspiration from the Cypriot history of the family who own it as well as broad Eastern Mediterranean and Middle Eastern cuisine.
+It’s simple, unassuming food that just pops when you bite down and draws inspiration from the Cypriot history of the family who owns it as well as broad Eastern Mediterranean and Middle Eastern cuisine.
 Baklava is always great but their walnut, pistachio, and almond take is seriously exceptional.

 Zeus Street Greek